angular/angular/aio/content/guide/pipes.md

 {@a parameterizing-a-pipe}

-## Formatting data with parameters and chained pipes
+## Transforming data with parameters and chained pipes

 Use optional parameters to fine-tune a pipe's output.
 For example, you can use the [`CurrencyPipe`](api/common/CurrencyPipe "API reference") with a country code such as EUR as a parameter.